British Columbia: 21st century

-British Columbia was significantly affected by demographic changes within Canada and around the world.
-Vancouver (and to a lesser extent some other parts of British Columbia) was a major destination for many of the immigrants from Hong Kong who left the former UK colony (either temporarily or permanently) in the years immediately prior to its handover to China.
-British Columbia has also been a significant destination for internal Canadian migrants.
-This has been the case throughout recent decades, because of its natural environment, mild climate and relaxed lifestyle, but has been particularly true during periods of economic growth.
-British Columbia has moved from approximately 10 percent of Canada's population in 1971 to approximately 13 percent in 2006.
+British Columbia has been significantly affected by demographic changes within Canada and around the world.
+Vancouver was a major destination for many immigrants from Hong Kong who left the former UK colony prior to its handover to China.
 Trends of urbanization mean the Greater Vancouver area now includes 51 percent of the province's population, followed by Greater Victoria with 8 percent.
-These two metropolitan regions have traditionally dominated the demographics of BC.
+These two metropolitan regions have dominated the demographics of BC.

-By 2018, housing prices in Vancouver were the second-least affordable in the world, behind only Hong Kong.
-Many experts point to evidence of money-laundering from mainland China as a contributing factor.
+By 2018, housing prices in Vancouver were the second-least affordable in the world.
+Many experts point to evidence of money-laundering from China as a contributing factor.
 The high price of residential real estate has led to the implementation of an empty homes tax, a housing speculation and vacancy tax, and a foreign buyers' tax on housing.

-The net number of people coming to BC from other provinces in 2016 was almost four times larger than in 2012.
-BC was the largest net recipient of interprovincial migrants in Canada in the first quarter of 2016 with half of the 5,000 people coming from Alberta.
+The net number of people coming to BC from other provinces in 2016 was almost four times larger than in 2012 and BC was the largest net recipient of interprovincial migrants in Canada.
+In 2023, British Columbia experienced a net population loss of 8,624; a substantial percentage of which were people who moved to Alberta.

 By 2021, the COVID-19 pandemic had had a major effect on the province, with over 2,000 deaths and 250,000 confirmed cases.
-However, the COVID-19 vaccine reduced the spread of the virus, with 78 percent of people in BC over the age of five having been fully vaccinated.

-In 2021, the unmarked gravesites of hundreds of Indigenous children were discovered at three former Indian residential schools (Kamloops, St. Eugene's Mission, Kuper Island).
+However, the COVID-19 vaccine reduced the spread, with 78 percent of people in BC over the age of five having been fully vaccinated.
+Also in 2021 but unrelated to COVID-19, the unmarked gravesites of hundreds of Indigenous children were discovered at three former Indian residential schools (Kamloops, St. Eugene's Mission, Kuper Island).